madhatter68/JackRouter/README.md

 early prototype for reference at this moment.
 Please be careful to use it.

 ## Limitation
-- Audio Input and MIDI output is NOT implemented yet.
+- Audio Input is NOT implemented yet.
-- Tested only in 48kHz mode.
+- Supports only 44.1/48kHz mode.

 ## Build
 JackRouter consists of two parts, a daemon and a user-space Core Audio driver.